myna/help/deployment/web/google-analytics.md

 ---
 layout : page
 title  : Google Analytics
+lead   : "Myna integrates with Google Analytics right out of the box: No configuration necessary."
 ---

 Myna automatically publishes two kinds of [custom events][] to Google Analytics: